 If you don’t use a duvet cover with your comforter, then start.
 Immediately.

 Nothing destroys a comforter quite like repeated washing and drying.
-Which isn’t to say that you shouldn’t wash it from time to time.
+This isn’t to say that you shouldn’t wash it from time to time.
 But washing it more often will reduce its lifespan.

 Using a duvet cover will keep it clean – which means that you’ll have to wash it less.
-The same way you use a pillowcase to protect your pillow, you should use a duvet cover to protect your comforter.
+In the same way that you use a pillowcase to protect your pillow, you should use a duvet cover to protect your comforter.

 5.)
 Focusing on insignificant features

 Some of the features that you’ll see advertised about a comforter are insignificant and meaningless.
 Many of these features are especially useless if you are using a duvet cover as you should.